 When multiple tumours are found, they are usually of the same type.
 For example, they are all clear cell renal cell carcinomas.
 However, different types of tumours can also be found in the same kidney.
 In that case, your report will list and describe each type of tumour found.

 Rhabdoid cells are cancer cells that have changed to look similar to muscle cells.
-Cells altering their appearance to look like rhabdoid cells can occur in essentially all subtypes of renal cell carcinoma, including clear cell renal cell carcinoma.
+Rhabdoid cancer cells can be found in almost all types of renal cell carcinoma, including clear cell renal cell carcinoma.
 Like sarcomatoid cells, tumours with rhabdoid cells are considered high grade (see WHO/ISUP grade below) and they are associated with worse prognosis.

-Pathologists use the word grade to describe how different the cancer cells in clear cell renal cell carcinoma look compared the cells normally found in the kidney.
+Pathologists use the word grade to describe how different the cancer cells in clear cell renal cell carcinoma look compared to the cells normally found in the kidney.
 Pathologists use a unique grading system called the WHO/ISUP for both clear cell renal cell carcinoma and another similar tumour called papillary renal cell carcinoma.
 Prior to 2016, these tumour types were graded using Fuhrman nuclear grading system.

 The normal kidney sits near the back of the body and it is surrounded by fat.
 The adrenal gland sits directly above the kidney and the bladder is attached to the kidney by a long thin tube called the ureter which connects to the kidney in a region called the ‘renal sinus’.
 Clear cell renal cell carcinoma starts inside the kidney but as it grows, it can extend into any of these structures and organs.

 Your pathologist will carefully examine the specimen for any evidence of tumour extension and all structures or organs involved will be listed in your report.
-Tumour extension into any of these structures or organs is important because it is associated with worse prognosis and it is also used to determine the pathologic stage (see Pathologic stage below).
+Tumour extension into any of these structures or organs is important because it is associated with a worse prognosis and it is also used to determine the pathologic stage (see Pathologic stage below).

 A margin is the normal tissue that surrounds a tumour and is removed with the tumour at the time of surgery.
 If only part of the kidney was removed (a procedure known as a ‘partial nephrectomy’), the margins will include the fat surrounding that portion of the kidney and the area where the kidney was divided.

 If the entire kidney was removed (a procedure known as a ‘total’ or ‘radical nephrectomy’) the margins will include the fat surrounding the kidney, the ureter (the tube that connects the kidney to the bladder), and some large blood vessels (usually arteries and veins).
 Some larger specimens may include additional margins.

 A negative margin means that no cancer cells were seen at the cut edge of the tissue.
 In contrast, a positive margin means that cancer cells are seen at the cut edge of the tissue.
 Your pathologist will report any positive margins and the location of that margin.
 A positive margin is associated with an increased risk of the tumour coming back in the same area of the body.

 Blood moves around the body through long thin tubes called blood vessels.
 Another type of fluid called lymph which contains waste and immune cells moves around the body through lymphatic channels.